Biden awards ally Clyburn, longtime No. 3 U.S. House Dem, highest civilian honor

 - Oops!Something went wrong.Please try again later.

 President Joe Biden awards the Medal of Freedom to U.S. Rep. James Clyburn, D-S.C., during a ceremony in the East Room of the White House on May 3, 2024.
-(Photo by Kevin Dietsch/Getty Images)
+(Kevin Dietsch/Getty Images)

 Clyburn, the former House majority whip who has represented South Carolina’s 6th Congressional District since 1993, was awarded the highest civilian honor in a White House ceremony alongside 18 fellow recipients, including former Democratic House Speaker Nancy Pelosi, former Secretary of State John Kerry and former Vice President Al Gore.